mahdibaghban27/AI-Robotics-Planning-with-PDDL-and-PDDLPlus/README.md

 ## How to run

-1. Open the online planner at `https://editor.planning.domains/`.
+1. Open a PDDL/PDDL+ planner, such as `https://editor.planning.domains/`.
 2. Load the required domain file.
 3. Load the matching problem file.
 4. Run the planner.